luchivn/project-mash/README.md

-just games I wanted to recreate🎮
+random projects I wanted to give a shot👈